operator-framework/operator-controller/docs/drafts/single-owner-objects.md

 # OLM Ownership Enforcement for `ClusterExtensions`

-In OLM, **a custom resource (or object) can only be owned by a single `ClusterExtension` at a time**.
+In OLM, **a Kubernetes resource can only be owned by a single `ClusterExtension` at a time**.
 This ensures that resources within a Kubernetes cluster are managed consistently and prevents conflicts between multiple `ClusterExtensions` attempting to control the same resource.

 ## Key Concept: Single Ownership